NetApp/na_astra_control_suite/READme.md

-na_deploy_astra_control_center
+na_astra_control_suite
 =========

-This ansible role can be used to install the NetApp Astra Control Center on Kubernetes/OpenShift platform.
-Astra Control Center is an application-aware data management platform from NetApp for protecting, migrating, cloning or restoring the containerized applications.
+The repository contains Ansible roles and playbooks for installation of NetApp Astra Control Center on Kubernetes/OpenShift platform and also for performing certain tasks on NetApp Astra Control (Service & Center).

 License
 ------